Looking for things to do in the New Forest? Don’t miss this step by step guide.

 There are plenty of “do it yourself” walks around the New Forest, but you’ll get even more from a guided walk.

-The best kind are lead by the Forestry Commission – so you can live out your childhood dreams of being a park ranger.
-Even better?
-Most of them are totally free.
+The best kind are led by the Forestry Commission – so you can live out your childhood dreams of being a park ranger.

 Throughout the year, the Forestry Commission’s rangers run various guided walks.